 Students will receive a grab and go breakfast to eat in their classroom.
-Lunch will be held in 4 large common areas with students at assigned seats, socially distanced and facing the same way.
-Lunches will be placed at each seat in disposable paper bags.
+Lunch will be held in the cafeteria area with students at assigned seats, socially distanced and facing the same way.
 PA Department of Health - Executive Order Requiring Universal Face Coverings - Students and staff are required to wear face coverings at all times while in school, even when six feet of social distancing can be achieved.
 Limited exceptions include: eating or drinking when spaced at least 6 feet apart, when wearing a face covering creates an unsafe condition in which to operate equipment or execute a task, and at least 6 feet apart during "face-covering breaks" to last no longer than 10 minutes.